BenjaminEngelman/BenjaminEngelman.github.io/index.md

 <p style="font-size: 0.8em;"><em>*The graph above normalizes the total number of transactions of each category to 12 so that the expected score per month is 1.</em></p>
 </section>

-Monthly consumption of vegetables, red and white meat stays pretty much constant.
+Monthly consumption of vegetables, red and white meat stays reasonably constant.
 However, we can observe interesting variations for certain types of foods.

-For example, we have a peak for turkey on Thanksgiving and pumpkin in Halloween.
+For example, we have a peak for turkey on Thanksgiving and for pumpkin during Halloween.
 Moreover, people seem to buy more seafood during the winter.

 Thus, preferences of people change seasonally or weekly (due to the special days) for some specific products but time does not seem to affect their meat and vegetable consumption in general.